SAP-archive/karydia/README.md

 ## Demo

-Please see [demo](docs/demo.md) for a demo of some karydia features.
+Please see [demo](docs/demos/seccomp.md) for a demo of the seccomp feature of karydia.

 ## Features and configuration options